Spanking a Child in Texas

 Despite the laws on the books and the Texas Attorney General’s guidelines, the line between abuse and discipline is not always clear cut.
 In many instances, a judge or jury will be the ones to have the final say.
 Here’s a look at some recent real-life examples of disciplinary actions that led to criminal charges and the outcomes:

-- One of the more recent high-profile cases involved Minnesota Vikings running back Adrian Peterson.
-Peterson was charged with one count of reckless or negligent injury to a child, a felony, after being accused of disciplining his 4-year-old son with a switch at his home in Spring, Texas.
+In 2014, Minnesota Vikings running back Adrian Peterson was charged with one count of reckless or negligent injury to a child, a felony, after being accused of disciplining his 4-year-old son with a switch at his home in Spring, Texas.
 The child sustained cuts and bruises to his legs, back, arms and buttocks.
 In November 2014, a month before his jury trial, Peterson reached an agreement with Montgomery County prosecutors and pleaded no contest to a misdemeanor charge of reckless assault.
 In exchange, he was placed on two years’ probation, ordered to pay a $4,000 fine and complete 80 hours of community service.
 He also was ordered to take parenting classes.

 - In 2012, an Odessa mother arrested and charged with injury to a child after she slapped her 12-year-old daughter across the face for smarting off.
 The girl sustained a bloody nose.
 A grand jury later no-billed the case.